hundredyearfarms/Hundred-Year-Farm-Project/README.md

 2) A small portion (about 2.5 acres) will transition to carbon-negative agroforestry with habitat restoration.
 This is our hedge against a possible future in which there is serious climate change and habitat loss.

 Assuming the agroforestry test is successful, the manufacture of components for agroforestry systems is possible along with sales of higher-value tree saplings and shrubs.
-At this point, the project can best be described as being in the early stages of product development and subject to change.
+At this point, the project can best be described as being in the early stages of product development and therefore subject to change.

 **PROJECT MILESTONES**